JenPalsKitchen/JenPalsKitchen.github.io/_pages/equipment.md

 permalink: /equipment/
 ---
 _Disclosure: Some of the links below are affiliate links meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase._
-# Eqipment I use on stream
+# Equipment I use on Stream

 ## Cooking Equipment
 * [KitchenAid Mixer](https://amzn.to/3KY7SxA)